Kenmure (Norfolk, Virginia)

-Kenmure, also known as the William Lamb House, is an urban antebellum home located in Norfolk, Virginia's historic West Freemason District, at 420 West Bute Street.
+Kenmure, also known as the William Lamb House, is an urban antebellum home located in Norfolk, Virginia, United States, in the historic West Freemason District, at 420 West Bute Street.
 It derives its name from the Scottish family estate.

 Design

 Originally constructed in 1845 as a three-bay, Greek Revival brick town house, it consisted of two floors measuring 40'x40' above an English basement, with brick and wood walls, 15 fireplaces, two front parlors, living room and a kitchen outbuilding.

 Kenmure was expanded to three-stories in 1855 with a central one-bay dwarf portico, a rear addition and a low, hipped roof topped by a three-bay cupola.

 Its site was originally a half block, located next to the Elizabeth River, between Bute and Botetourt Streets.

 Original history

-Kenmure was built for Margaret Kerr Lamb (1811–1876) and William Wilson Lamb (1835-1909), a banker, shipper, cotton and rail merchant.
-The Lambs had two children, William Wilson Lamb (1835-1909) and Mary Content Lamb Donnell (1850–1924).
+Kenmure was built for Margaret Kerr Lamb and William Wilson Lamb, a banker, shipper, cotton and rail merchant.
+The Lambs had two children, William Wilson Lamb and Mary Content Lamb Donnell.

 Marking the second generation when Lambs served as mayor of Norfolk, William Wilson Lamb served as mayor of Norfolk from 1858 to 1862 during the Civil War.
 As Norfolk surrendered the city to Union soldiers, Lamb secreted Norfolk's historic silver mace — which had been handed down from each mayor since first presented to Norfolk by Royal Lieutenant Governor Robert Dinwiddie in 1754 — under the hearth stone of the upstairs children's room.
 Union soldiers would subsequently occupy the house, without discovering the hidden mace.

 Lamb's son Colonel William Lamb would later own Kenmure.
-As a noted Confederate States Army officer, he commanded the Confederate garrison at Fort Fisher during the Civil War; was badly wounded and was hospitalized and imprisoned at Fort Monroe at the southern tip of the Virginia Peninsula.
-Colonel Lamb and his wife, Sarah Anne Chaffee Lamb (1837-1892) had twelve children, and Colonel Lamb would later serve two terms as Norfolk's mayor.

-Colonel Lamb described Kenmure as "a typical southern home of these antebellum days, where besides the ‘white folks’ there was a colony of family servants from the pickaninnys just able to crawl to the old gray-headed mammy who nursed ‘old massa.’
-It was an ideal home for a boy: sail and row boats on the shore for sailing and fishing, horses in the stable for riding and driving, peaches, pears, cherries, figs, pomegranates, raspberries, currants in the garden, and roses, pink lilacs, snowballs, hollyhock and all the dear old-time flowers with which to treat his girl and boy friends – with a lovely lawn, bordered with crepe myrtles, bayberry and calycanthus between the mansion house and the river, upon which to romp and wrestle and to enjoy those outdoor games which the children of the founders of Norfolk town in 1682 brought from the motherland.”
+Colonel Lamb described Kenmure as a typical southern home of these antebellum days, where besides the 'white folks' there was a colony of family servants from the pickaninnys just able to crawl to the old gray-headed mammy who nursed 'old massa.'
+It was an ideal home for a boy: sail and row boats on the shore for sailing and fishing, horses in the stable for riding and driving, peaches, pears, cherries, figs, pomegranates, raspberries, currants in the garden, and roses, pink lilacs, snowballs, hollyhock and all the dear old-time flowers with which to treat his girl and boy friends – with a lovely lawn, bordered with crepe myrtles, bayberry and calycanthus between the mansion house and the river, upon which to romp and wrestle and to enjoy those outdoor games which the children of the founders of Norfolk town in 1682 brought from the motherland.